itrustmachines/bns-java-client/itm-bns-sample/doc/receiptDao_en.md

 #### save

-After receiving the ledgerInputResponse / binaryLedgerInputResponse, SPO Client will call `handleReceiptEvent` method to extract the receipt from ledgerInputResponse / binaryLedgerInputResponse and call `save` method to save the receipt in database.
-Then the `save` method will call `save` method to access the database
+After receiving the ledgerInputResponse, BNS Client will call `handleReceiptEvent` method to extract the receipt from ledgerInputResponse and call `save` method to save the receipt in database.

-- For the the code of `handleReceiptEvent` method, please refer to [ReceiptEventProcessor.java](../../spo-client/src/main/java/com/itrustmachines/client/service/ReceiptEventProcessor.java)
+- For the code of `handleReceiptEvent` method, please refer to [ReceiptEventProcessor.java](../../bns-client/src/main/java/com/itrustmachines/client/service/ReceiptEventProcessor.java)

   ```java
   public void handleReceiptEvent(final @NonNull ReceiptEvent event) {